microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

      >git push
 2. Using a browser navigate to your Azure DevOps project
 3. Click on **Repos** > **Files**
-4. You should now see all of the files in your repo<br/>
+4. You should now see all of the files in your repo
+    1. You may need to select the ‘dev’ branch to see the new files

 ![](./imgs/remotefiles.png)
 ___